Bruxism: A Psychosomatic Disorder

 Affected individuals generally aren't aware that they have bruxism, because they unconsciously grind their teeth.
 Generally it's someone else who notices this psychosomatic disorder.

-The habit of grinding your teeth involuntarily, especially at night, is a very common problem in adolescents, although some adults do suffer from it as well.
-This psychosomatic disorder called bruxism can cause headaches, jaw pain and ear aches, along with damaged teeth.
+The habit of grinding your teeth involuntarily, especially at night, is a very common problem in adolescents.
+However, some adults do it as well.
+This psychosomatic disorder called bruxism can cause headaches, jaw pain, and earaches, along with damaged teeth.
 In this article, you can find out more about this psychosomatic disorder.

 What you should know about this psychosomatic disorder